Orthodoxy Cognate PAGE – Pan-Orthodox Christian NGO Movement

 Agreements reached are not just to be shelved or for theological and academic purposes or just for the sake of publishing, but should aim at achieving full sacramental unity between both families of Orthodox churches.
 It should also invite other Orthodox jurisdictions like the Old Believers, Traditional, non-canonical, Old Calendar, unrecognized, and new generation churches for dialogue.
 We need to overcome a lot to boost inter-Orthodox cooperation.
-We need to fight our ignorance, scepticism and attitudes towards each other.
+We need to fight our ignorance, skepticism, and attitudes towards each other.
 We need to forgive our past mistakes and all those elements that hinder the smooth process of Pan-Orthodoxy.
 There is a long way to go.

 Why Pan-Orthodox Christian Conciliar Unity?

-Conciliar unity of Eastern Orthodox and Oriental Orthodox is to bring together those brothers and sisters who separated 1500 years ago due to misunderstanding of theological interpretation, certain misguided terminologies, words, language and politics.
+Conciliar unity of Eastern Orthodox and Oriental Orthodox is to bring together those brothers and sisters who separated 1500 years ago due to the misunderstanding of theological interpretation, certainly misguided terminologies, words, language, and politics.
 It is to bring all families of Orthodox churches into dialogue, sharing with love and mutual respect and to achieve full sacramental unity, or at least to build a world platform and conciliar organizational structure, which will enable them to share their diversity, to build a common voice and to work for a better tomorrow.
-To bring them together to experience the power, glory and blessings of the ‘United Orthodox Christian Witness’.
-In the words of Fr Heikki Huttunen (former president of SYNDESOMS and Finnish Orthodox delegate to the Official Theological Dialogue): “The rediscovery of the unity in faith among the Eastern and Oriental Orthodox is unique event in the Christian History.
+To bring them together to experience the power, glory, and blessings of the ‘United Orthodox Christian Witness’.
+In the words of Fr Heikki Huttunen (former president of SYNDESOMS and Finnish Orthodox delegate to the Official Theological Dialogue): “The rediscovery of the unity in faith among the Eastern and Oriental Orthodox is a unique event in the Christian History.
 To recognize the Orthodox faith in brothers and sisters separated for 1500 years, and to discover together the divine-human mystery of Christ is a great gift from God.
 The gift is also a calling, a challenge for us.
 We are to act it out, to incarnate it in our lives.
 It takes humility to admit that we are only beginners on the Orthodox way, and it takes a grain of free will to open ourselves to the ever-surprising new possibilities of growth and spiritual renewal offered to us by God who is with us.”
 Pan-Orthodox Christian conciliar unity is a wholesome and inclusive approach.

 Pan-Orthodox Christian conciliar unity is not something that should be restricted within the various local Orthodox churches of Eastern Orthodox communion or the Oriental Orthodox communion.
 The essence of Pan-Orthodoxy should be widely circulated among all Orthodox jurisdictions.
 Pan-Orthodoxy is complete when it has representations from all Orthodox jurisdictions.